RamirezJA/AmazingSite/README.md

 # AmazingSite

-My Portfoli site.
+My Portfolio site.
 Feel free to use it as a template!